What Is Croatia Famous For? 23 Travel Facts About Croatia

 In 1998, the Croatian National Football team was able to get the third place in the FIFA World Cup.
 And in 2018 it became second.

-Known as the greatest Croatian footballer of all time, Luka Modri? is the captain of the Croatian national football team.
+Known as the greatest Croatian footballer of all time, Luka Modric is the captain of the Croatian national football team.

 He also plays as a midfielder for the Spanish football club Real Madrid.

-In the 2018 World Cup, the Golden Ball award for the Best Player of the Tournament went to Modri?.
+INFO: In the 2018 World Cup, the Golden Ball award for the Best Player of the Tournament went to Modric.

 The Croatian coastline steals the heart of many who come to visit the country.
 As a tourist destination, the coastline is the most famous feature.